athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 clj -Stree
 ```

-you should see a response like this:
+You should see a response like this:

 ```bash
 org.clojure/clojure 1.10.3